acn-sbuad/avanade-workshop/README.md

     ![Create function](images/create_func_in_code.png)

-You will now be prompted for configurations for the project.
+You will now be prompted for configurations for the project and login to Azure.
 Input the following values:
 - **Template for function**: Azure Cosmos DB trigger

 - **Function name**: CosmosTriggerFunction